klawa/EC4CDD_CMIPmodels/README.md

 ## Input data

-Data required to reproduce the figures are available from _DOI_zenodo_
+Data required to reproduce the figures are available from https://zenodo.org/records/10869657

 ## System specifications